 Definition of Turkish Nationalism

-The problem of Turkish nationalism was that the people of the Turkish nation were of a wide variety of ethnicities, genes, and races.
+The problem of Turkish nationalism was that the people of the Turkish nation were of a wide variety of ethnic groups, genes, and races.
 As such, Turkish nationalism was inclusively defined as either anyone who speaks Turkish or who calls him or herself "a Turk."

 Hence, the Turkish nationality has been created from mainly Greek, Armenian, Circassian, Tatar, Laz, Abhazian, Azerbaijanian, Georgian, Assyrian, Jewish, Albanian, Macedonian, Bulgarian Muslim, Sephardic Jew, and Turkish ethnicities and religions.
 In essence, it is a melting pot of all Anatolian people ranging from the gene pools of Asia and the Balkans.
 [8]